canonical/wordpress-k8s-operator/docs/explanation/oci-image.md

 events.
-To facilitate the WordPress installation process, [WordPress CLI](https://make.wordpress.org/cli/handbook/guides/installing/) is embedded in the OCI image during build step.
+To facilitate the WordPress installation process, [WordPress CLI](https://make.wordpress.org/cli/handbook/guides/installing/) is embedded in the OCI image during the build step.
 The latest CLI php archive file from source is used.

 Currently, WordPress version 5.9.3 is used alongside Ubuntu 20.04 base image.
 The Ubuntu base image hasn't yet been upgraded to 22.04 due to an unsupported php version 8 for